How To Clean Makeup Brushes (With Photos)

 Step 3: Wiggle your brushes in shampoo + water mixture.
 Do you see how the colour of water has changes in the second picture?

-All babies taking bath together. icon smile How To Clean Makeup Brushes (With Photos)
+All babies taking bath together. π

 Step 5: Squeeze the excess water lightly on the sides of the bowl.